Skip to main content

 Celebrate Social Attempts, Not Just Successes

-The outcome of a social interaction matters far less than the courage it took to try.
-When your child says hello to a neighbor or raises their hand in class, celebrate the attempt explicitly—'That was brave, you started the conversation'—regardless of whether it went perfectly.
-This builds the identity of 'someone who tries,' which is the foundation of social confidence.
+How a social interaction turns out matters way less than the guts it took to try.
+When your kid says hi to a neighbor or raises their hand in class, call it out—"That was brave, you started the conversation"—even if it didn't go perfectly.
+You're helping them see themselves as someone who tries, and that identity is the foundation of social confidence.

-Name the courage: 'You felt nervous and you did it anyway.
-That's exactly what brave looks like.'
+Name the courage out loud: "You felt nervous and you did it anyway.
+That's exactly what brave looks like."

 4